r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.3.3 =
+Fixes: 3OV is now fully compatible with the iframed/site editor.
+Yay!
+This was a scary bug that I didnt know how we'd solve.
+We we're able to contribute a fix upstream in Three.js!
+Please do report any problems.

 = 1.3.2 =
 Fixes: Media Library logic in the settings page was using the incorrect action. h/t emotionull, thanks for the report!